outtime1/netify.github.io/SSFinal.md

 ### SLO 2 - Apply design and systems thinking to respond to a defined or newly identified problem.
 During the six weeks I strived to apply design techniques into different forms of media as well as use system thinking to understand different forms of computer systems.
 <br>
-In Week1:
+In Week 1:
 I made use of design and system thinking in order to understand how to deploy my website as a static site.
 This included me learning how git operated as a version control system and also how I could use Netlify to forward my webpage to a domain.
 ![Netlify](/assets/Netlify.png)
 ![Github](/assets/github.png)

 <br>
-In Week2:
+In Week 2:
 I applied design and system thinking by working on my deliverable; the powerpoint.
 In this research I was able to grasp how my reconnaissance tool functioned by scanning different directories of sites while alos applying design thinking by considering how my powerpoint would be designed for the presentation
 ![Gobuster Presentation](/assets/Gobuster2.png)
 ![Gobuster Speech](/assets/Gobuster.png)
 <br>
-In Week3:
+In Week 3:
 This week I applied my design and system thinking skills in a rather similar way as last week.
 This week I learned how Cross Site Scripting (XSS) functioned and exploited the system in which it ran on.
 ![XSS Presentation](/assets/XSS1.png)
 ![XSS Presentation](/assets/XSS.png)